Multilevel User Credibility Assessment in Social Networks: Dataset

-The 'Instafake' dataset \citep{akyon2019instagram} was created to identify fake user accounts and automatically generated user accounts (bots).
-Separate sets of features were collected for fake and automated user accounts.
-Some of these features include the number of posts, the number of followers, and the user profile biography.
-These features are often related to the user profile itself, and texts from posts and comments were not collected in this dataset.
+Most datasets for fake-news and fake-user detection adopt a two-class scheme (fake vs. real), though some use three or five classes; all treat the problem as a classification task.
+The InstaFake dataset \cite{akyon2019instagram} was developed to distinguish fake user accounts from automatically generated accounts (bots).
+For each class, a set of profile-based features was collected, including number of posts, number of followers, and the user biography.
+Textual content from posts and comments was not included in the dataset.

-The next dataset, named 'fakeuserprofile' \citep{fameforsale2015}, was collected from Twitter.
-This dataset includes information from 6,827 user accounts, with 3,475 real accounts and 3,352 fake accounts.
-The labels used for these accounts are "real" and "fake."
-The set of features collected in this dataset was directly gathered using the Twitter API, which is why some of these features are not seen in other datasets.
-For example, features such as profile\_text\_color and profile\_sidebar\_border\_color, as well as graphics-related features, are typically found in Twitter datasets.
+The FakeUserProfile dataset \cite{fameforsale2015} was collected from Twitter and contains data from 6,827 user accounts, of which 3,475 are labeled real and 3,352 labeled fake.
+All features were retrieved via the Twitter API, producing some attributes that are unique to this dataset.
+For example, properties such as \texttt{profile\_text\_color} and \texttt{profile\_sidebar\_border\_color}, along with other graphics-related attributes, are typically found only in Twitter-based datasets.